Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: A factorial switching linear dynamical system for modeling functional connectivity from MEA recordings

 The factorial nature of the FHMM leads to an exponentially growing parameter space.
-Exploration of this discrete state space is challenging, and traditional MCMC methods are prone to difficult and slow mixing~\cite{ghahramani1995factorial}.
+Exploration of this discrete state space is challenging, and traditional MCMC methods are prone to difficult and slow mixing~\citep{ghahramani1995factorial}.
 As we discussed in Section~\ref{sec:bg_variational}, variational inference provides an appealing alternative to MCMC, allowing us to exploit optimization techniques to learn an approximate posterior.
 However, as we saw, a naive implementation of variational inference methods does not allow for discrete latent states, since gradient descent is inherently designed for continuous variables.

-To overcome this limitation, we introduce a continuous variant of the FHMM by relaxing the discrete latent state indicators into continuous variables using the Concrete distribution (Equation~\ref{eqn:concrete}).
-We assume $h_t^{(k)}\in [0,1]$ and an additive emission model $f_\theta$, so that $h_t^{(k)}$ can be seen as turning on or off the $k$th latent feature.

-The binary discrete Markovian processes in Equation~\ref{eqn:fhmm} are replaced by continuous indicators of the degree of contribution of the $k$th latent factor $\theta_k$.
+To overcome this limitation, we introduce a continuous variant of the FHMM, that we refer to as a relaxed factorial switching model (RFSM).
+We relax the discrete latent state indicators $\disc_t$ in Equation~\ref{eqn:fhmm} into continuous variables, whose distribution is described using a Concrete distribution (Equation~\ref{eqn:concrete}).
+These continuous variables can be seen as indicators of the degree of contribution of the $k$th latent factor $\theta_k$.
 This provides significant computational benefits, as it enables the use of gradient-based optimization techniques that are more scalable and efficient than sampling-based methods.

 In a FHMM, each latent factor is associated with a transition matrix that describes the probability of transitioning between states.
-In the ConcreteFHMM, we no longer have discrete state indicators (as $h_t^{(k)}$ is continuous).
-Since we cannot use these continuous indicators to directly index a row of the transition matrix, we introduce a function $f_p$ to specify the distribution over the value of the $k$th latent factor at time $t$.
-In our experiments, we parametrize $f_p$ using a recurrent neural network.
+In the RFSM, we no longer have discrete state indicators (as $\disc_t^{(k)}$ is continuous), so it no longer makes sense to associate a transition distribution with each latent state.
+Instead, following~\citet{becker2019switching}, we parametrize the Concrete distribution using the output of a neural network.

+We have significant flexibility in choosing this neural network.
+A simple choice here is to use a multi-layer perceptron (MLP) that takes the previous state $\disc_{t-1}$ as input, i.e.,

+where $f_y$ is an arbitrary emission model, as in \eqref{eqn:fhmm}.
+This parametrization, which we refer to as MLP-RFSM, retains the Markovian nature of the FHMM while relaxing it's discrete structure.

+We parametrize the Concrete distribution with the output of a neural network.
+A simple choice here is to use a multi-layer perceptron (MLP) that takes the previous state $\disc_{t-1}$ as input, i.e.,

+Alternative choices allow us to relax the Markovian assumption in the original FHMM, allowing the parameter of the concrete distribution to depend on the full history of the process.
+A lightweight way to do this is to use a recurrent neural network (RNN), i.e.,